 Leading Change: Strategic Course 2015–2020

 Change is part of the fabric of the UCSF School of Pharmacy.
-We instigate it, support it, adapt to it.
-A determination to advance invigorates our work as we drive our science agenda forward, improve how we meet our patients’ medication needs, and continually transform our curricula.
+We instigate it, support it, adapt to it—and we plan for it.

-Our current plan, Leading Change: Strategic Plan 2015–2020, summarizes the combined conclusions of our faculty, with important input from colleagues, regarding our focus over the next five years.
+Leading Change: Strategic Plan 2015–2020, summarizes the combined conclusions of our faculty, with important input from colleagues, regarding our focus over the next five years.
 While broad enough to envelop our work as a whole, it is also clear in its direction.
-Through 2020, we will…
+Through 2020, we will …

 - Drive the development of innovative and precise drugs, medical devices, and diagnostic tests